On this page

 - You will need to know the basic e-mail commands to check mail, send, reply, forward and send attachments (for your e-mail software).

 - You will need to know how to copy from your word processor and paste to an e-mail message and from your e-mail to your word processor.
 (On a Windows PC highlight the text in your word processor document by clicking and dragging across the text.
 Push the Ctrl and C keys at the same time to copy or right-click and choose copy.
 Click on the message window of your e-mail program and use the Ctrl and V keys to paste the text or right-click and choose paste.
-On a Macintosh use the Apple and C key to copy and Apple and V key to paste)
+On a Macintosh use the CMD and C key to copy and CMD and V key to paste)

 - You may need to download software and helper applications from the Internet.
 (Firefox, Internet Explorer, Acrobat Reader, Real Player, Shockwave, Flash, QuickTime, etc.) You may have to read or work with your Internet Service Provider or a local consultant to get your computer properly configured.
+When installing software make sure that you are downloading it from the company that provides the software and make sure that you uncheck any boxes to install additional software or services.

 - You should make sure that your computer has current anti-virus software installed and that the anti-virus definitions are being updated regularly.
 The anti-virus programs on NIACC lab computers are updated daily.